laowantong/paroxython/docs/md/taxonomy.md

 ### Tagging with `style`

-Python is a multi paradigm language.
-For Paroxython, every program belongs to exactly one of the following four styles:
+Python allows you to mix freely multiple paradigms.
+However, for Paroxython, every program will fall into exactly one of the following four categories, always associated to the whole span:

 1. `style/object_oriented` if it features at least one class definition;
 2. `style/functional` if it is not object oriented, and features at least one function returning something, but no loop and no assignment;
 3. `style/procedural` if it is neither object oriented or functional, and features at least one subroutine definition;
-4. `style/one_shot` if it features no subroutine or class definition.
+4. `style/imperative` if it features no subroutine or class definition.

-Additionally, `style/one_shot/flat` is the _no-indent_ version of the latter (no loop, conditional, etc.).
+Additionally, `style/imperative/flat` is the _no-indent_ version of the latter (no loop, conditional, etc.).

+Functional _traits_ are also tagged.
+The corresponding taxa have the form: `style/functional/trait`, where `trait` can be `lambda`, `higher-order`, `map`, `filter`, `reduce`, etc. Unlike `style/functional`, which spans the entire program, these taxa are located on certain lines.
+They can appear in a program of any (all-encompassing) style.

 Independently of the 4-partition, `style/one_liner` denotes any program whose exactly one SLOC is neither a definition header, an importation or an assertion.
 For instance, the following program is considered a one-liner: